Skip to main content

 Understanding inflammation

 Inflammation is a vital part of the body's immune response.
-Acute inflammation is the body's immediate response to injury or infection, helping to clear pathogens and repair tissue.
-Chronic inflammation is a long-term inflammatory state that can be harmful and requires medical attention and treatment.
+Acute inflammation is the body's immediate reaction to injury or infection, and it helps to remove pathogens and repair tissue.
+Chronic inflammation is a long-term inflammatory condition that can be harmful and requires medical attention and treatment.

 Symptoms of infections